rokups/freqtrade/docs/strategy-customization.md

 ### *@informative()*

+In most common case it is possible to easily define informative pairs by using a decorator.
+All decorated `populate_indicators_*` methods run in isolation, not having access to data from other informative pairs, in the end all informative dataframes are merged and passed to main `populate_indicators()` method.

 ???
 Example "Fast and easy way to define informative pairs"

     Most of the time we do not need power and flexibility offered by `merge_informative_pair()`, therefore we can use a decorator to quickly define informative pairs.